panchalshubham0608/programming-fundamentals/set-04/problem11.md

-Goal: Student should know basic problems involving single loop.
+Goal: Student should know common problems involving single loop.

 Write a program to print first N natural numbers in the closed notation as shown below: